dotnet/docs/docs/architecture/cloud-native/definition.md

 ## Thinking in terms of containers…

-The use of microservices go hand-in-hand with containerization, an approach to software deployment in which a service, its dependencies, configuration, and runtime are packaged together as a single unit, called an [image](https://docs.docker.com/glossary/?term=image).
+The use of microservices go hand in hand with containerization, an approach to software deployment in which a service, its dependencies, configuration, and runtime are packaged together as a single unit, called an [image](https://docs.docker.com/glossary/?term=image).
 Images are stored in a [container registry](https://azure.microsoft.com/services/container-registry/), which can reside on your laptop, your data center, or in the public cloud.
 When needed, you can easily *pull* the image from the registry and transform it into a running container instance on any computer (development laptop, QA, Staging, Production, etc.) that has the Docker software engine.

 ### Benefits of containers